reasonableperson/courtdoc/submissions.md

     to delay directly affected the Tribunal's ultimate decision.
 The delay was sought pending the review of a 'skills assessment' which was unfavourable to the applicant.
 Ultimately, the review resulted in an assessment favouring the applicant.
-The Tribunal relied on the erroneous skills assessment in deciding the refuse the applicant a visa.
+The Tribunal relied on the erroneous skills assessment in deciding to refuse the applicant a visa.
 In contrast, the Delay Request in this case was for the purpose of providing further information which the Minister might have regard to, not for the purpose of correcting information which the Minister was required to rely on.